A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

 Lipids are a diverse group of organic molecules that are insoluble in water but soluble in organic solvents.
-They are essential for the structure and function of cells and play a role in energy storage, hormone synthesis, and immune responses.
+They are essential for the structure and function of cells and play a crucial role in energy storage, hormone synthesis, and immune responses.
 Fatty acids are a type of lipid that consists of a long chain of carbon atoms with a carboxylic acid group at one end.
+They are the building blocks of many lipids.

 Basic Concepts